Switzerland forward Embolo not travelling to US as travel authorisation under review - Swiss federation

 "We are currently in contact with the relevant authorities and expect that Breel will either join the team later today or travel tomorrow and join the squad then."

-A spokesperson for the team, who were boarding their plane to Los Angeles, told Reuters Switzerland had previously travelled to the U.S. to play Mexico and the U.S., and that Embolo had been allowed into the country.
+A spokesperson for the team, who were boarding their plane to Los Angeles, told Reuters Switzerland had previously travelled to the U.S. to play Mexico and the U.S. in June 2025 and that Embolo had been allowed into the country.